This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Surfing in Dunedin

 There is something for every level of wave rider, from mushy beach breaks for beginners through to heaving reefs for the experienced.
-Beaches like Whareakeake (Murdering Beach) offer world class surfing when the swell, tide and wind align.
+Beaches like Whareakeake offer world class surfing when the swell, tide and wind align.

 Just like Bali, when you combine the north and south coast opportunities, there is rarely a Dunedin day when there is no surf.
-Geographically, Dunedin is wide open to swells from the south west to the north east, ranging consistently from 1-3m, but 4-6m plus waves are a regular occurrence in the winter months.
+Geographically, Dunedin is wide open to swells from the southwest to the northeast, ranging consistently from 1-3m, but 4-6m plus waves are a regular occurrence in the winter months.

 Hot spots

 St Clair is the epicentre of #surfdunedin, a popular beach lined with classy cafes and restaurants that beckon on a marginal day.
 Just down the beach, St Kilda offers less crowded and punchier waves.
-See the St Clair Beach Surf Cam.

 Further south, if Blackhead’s peaks are too crowded with local heavies, just find a wave to yourself along the little-surfed coastline between Brighton and Taieri Mouth.